 – Ronde Solo

 Cartier is another brand that is universally known.
-Even if you aren’t very into watches, chances are, you’ve heard of Cartier.
-This brand holds its value well and includes several excellent options for smaller wrist sizes, despite being equally well-known for its various jewelry offerings.
+Even if you aren’t very into watches, chances are that you’ve at least heard of Cartier (even if you primarily know of the brand due to its famous jewelry offerings).
+Cartier holds its value well and includes several excellent options for smaller wrist sizes, and specializes in watch models that have non-traditional case shapes.

 – Diver’s Sixty-Five